AR-190219909

 The system already employs interpreters fluent in Spanish, Russian, and American Sign Language, which comprise the languages most often requested at Spartanburg Regional.

-“But we do have instances where we need Swahili,” said Marchele Garrett, manager of the hospital’s Diversity and Language Services, in an interview with WSPA Channel 7.
+“But we do have instances where we need Swahili,” said Marchele Garrett, Manager of the hospital’s Diversity and Language Services, in an interview with WSPA Channel 7.
 “We may need a French language that we don’t normally have a live interpreter for.”

-In these instances, the Interpreter on Wheels (IOW) is particularly handy.
-The IOW is basically an iPad mounted on an IV stand.
-The tablet provides access to an app called LanguageLine InSight Video Remote Interpreting, which provides on-demand, one-touch access to video interpreters in 35 spoken languages plus American Sign Language, as well as audio-only interpreters in 240-plus languages.
-LanguageLine’s team of more than 9,000 professional interpreters is accessible at any time via an internet or cellular connection.
+In these instances, the IOW, an iPad mounted on an IV stand, is particularly handy.
+The tablet provides access to an app called LanguageLine® Video Remote Interpreting, which provides on-demand, one-touch access to video interpreters in more than 40 spoken languages plus American Sign Language, as well as audio-only interpreters in more than 240-plus languages.
+LanguageLine’s team of more than 20,000 professional interpreters is accessible 24 hours a day, 7 days a week, 365 days a year.

-Spartanburg has also made use of Interpreters on Wheels to communicate with its Deaf and hard-of-hearing populations.
+Spartanburg has also made use of Interpreters on Wheels to communicate with its Deaf and hard of hearing populations.

 Garrett says she wants to ensure that a language barrier never comes between a patient and the care they deserve.